Skip to content

 Example: If your objective is to enhance user experience, define specific metrics such as improved load times or enhanced usability which could result in happy and content users.

-2. Assess Risks and Mitigations
+2. Assess Potential Risks

 Conduct a risk assessment.
 This will also help identify and address potential risks before they become bigger issues.
 Identify potential bottlenecks, technical challenges, and dependencies.
 Develop a mitigation plan for each identified risk to preemptively address issues.